 Based on these three observations, many researchers now routinely remove all but one member of a putative sibling group before using population genetic data in downstream analyses (e.g. Hess et al. 2015)—an approach that is now regarded by some as “best practices” (Peterman et al. 2016).
 The premises are sound and the conclusion seems logical—what could go wrong?

 Actually, a lot can go wrong.
 At least three major problems can arise when one attempts to purge putative siblings from samples.
 (1) Siblings occur naturally in all finite populations at frequencies that are inversely related to effective population size (Ne)—and this fact forms the basis of the sibship method for estimating Ne (Wang 2009).
 Indiscriminant removal of all putative siblings thus risks erasing part of the evolutionary signal of small populations, making them look more like large or infinitely large ones.
-(2) Even if sibling removal is effective in reducing bias associated with non-random sampling, it also reduces the sample size, which sets up an inevitable tradeoff between bias and precision that should be formally considered.
+(2) Even if sibling removal is effective in reducing the appearance of non-random sampling, it also reduces the sample size, which sets up an inevitable tradeoff that should be formally considered.
 (3) Methods for sibling inference are not infallible, particularly for identification of half-siblings or other more distant relatives.
 Results of sibship reconstruction often differ depending on the method used (Ringler et al. 2015) and, for a given method, can differ depending on the type of markers used (Linløkken et al. 2016).
 Therefore, researchers interested in pursuing removal of putative siblings should consider the consequences of imperfect ability to identify relatives.

-As far as we can determine, the only analyses for which sibling removal have been convincingly demonstrated to improve performance are Bayesian clustering methods such as STRUCTURE (Pritchard et al. 2000), for which family groups can be mistaken for separate “populations” (Anderson and Dunham 2008; Rodríguez-Ramilo and Wang 2012).
+As far as we can determine, the only analyses for which sibling removal has been convincingly demonstrated to improve performance are Bayesian clustering methods such as STRUCTURE (Pritchard et al. 2000), for which family groups can be mistaken for separate “populations” (Anderson and Dunham 2008; Rodríguez-Ramilo and Wang 2012).
 Rodríguez-Ramilo et al. (2014) found that some other methods that do not make assumptions about Hardy-Weinberg equilibrium and linkage equilibrium were much less sensitive to family groups than STRUCTURE.
 This suggests that the effects of siblings are case-specific and depend on the particular analyses involved.
-This in turn suggests that it is risky to routinely remove putative siblings from genetic datasets without a clear understanding of the consequences.
+Because related individuals in a sample create a mismatch between the variance of estimated allele (or genotype or gamete) frequencies and the variance predicted under the assumption of random, independent sampling, it is clear that the presence of siblings can bias the results of statistical tests that compare the observed deviations in statistics (like allele frequencies) with their expectations under random sampling theory.
+For example, over 35 years ago Allendorf and Phelps (1981) noted that the occurrence of siblings amongst samples of juvenile salmonids could inflate Type I error rates for tests of population differentiation.
+Accordingly, researchers must remain vigilant about the effect of siblings on statistical hypothesis tests.
+However this does not mean that eliminating siblings from samples is necessarily and universally a “best practice.”
+In particular, although sibling elimination has been advoacated for improving point estimation of allele frequencies (CITATION) it may actually be detrimental to accuracy.
+This in turn suggests that there can be a downside to sibling elimination and that, depending on circumstances, it may not be warranted to routinely remove putative siblings from genetic datasets without a clear understanding of the consequences.